9 Cool and Different Things to do in Florence, Italy

 Begin with some email communication to the artist or business.

-Initially, this will help confirm the date, time, and general price.
+This will help confirm the date, time, and general price.
 Subsequently, it will allow you to collaborate with the artist before you meet.

 Amanda, a resident artist at Celebrity Ink in Florence, created this smart rendering of a Tuscany window with a view of an olive tree.